Population and Landscape Genetics

 Dietary Characterization of Salt Marsh Harvest MIce

 The salt marsh harvest mouse is an endangered species restricted to coastal wetlands in the San Francisco Estuary.
-Salt marsh harvest mice have historically been considered a dietary specialist on pickleweed (Salicornia pacifica), and little is known about the diet of several sympatric rodents that could potentially compete for dietary resources with salt marsh harvest mice.
-We used DNA metabarcoding to characterize the diet of salt marsh harvest mice and their potential competitors.
-This work is in review for publication.
+Salt marsh harvest mice have historically been considered a dietary specialist on pickleweed (Salicornia pacifica), and little is known about the diet of potential competitors.
+We used DNA metabarcoding to characterize the diet of salt marsh harvest mice and three sympatric rodents.
+We found that salt marsh harvest mouse diet was diverse but dominated by pickleweed and non-native saltbush (Atriplex prostrata).
+Salt marsh harvest mouse diet was narrowest in fall, when favored foods were seeding, and broadest in spring, when preferred foods were dormant.
+Salt marsh harvest mouse diet was narrower than sympatric rodents, highlighting their specialization on marsh plants and relative avoidance of adjacent upland vegetation.
+This work is published Open Access in Ecology and Evolution.

 Landscape Ecology and Habitat Modeling

 Distribution and Habitat Connectivity for American Marten

 We estimated marten occupancy in the northeastern US from a diverse panel of local expert-elicited information.
 We identified significant relationships between estimated marten occupancy and tree canopy cover, spruce-fir land cover, temperature, elevation, and roads.
 Additionally, we used results from occupancy models to identify key movement corridors to connect fragmented populations throughout the northeastern US.
 This work has been published in Animal Conservation.

 Patch Occupancy modeling of Salt Marsh Harvest Mice